Siemens Desiro: Desiro Double Deck

 A low-floor, double-deck multiple unit.

 Switzerland

 Swiss Federal Railways operates double-decker, or bilevel, EMUs designated as class SBB RABe 514.
 They are used as commuter trains in Zürich, as part of the Zürich S-Bahn, where 61 four-car sets have been in operation since 2006.

+Desiro Verve

+The Desiro Verve is the name given to a prospective tri-mode (diesel-battery-electric) version of the Desiro, currently being developed in the UK, and planned to be built at Siemens Goole.

+The battery technology developed as part of the project has already been deployed on Siemens' Mireo Plus B trains, built for the state of Baden-Württemberg, Germany.